 Pointing Dog Training and Mentoring

-We teach a complete and enriching Pointing Dog program working directly with the owner/handler and dog.
-Phase 1 is foundational training for any Pointing Dog and a lot of the work is done by you the owner.
-This builds trust, confidence and independent control that’s needed when training and hunting your Pointing Dog.
+We teach a complete and enriching Bird dog program working directly with the owner/handler and dog.
+Our Phase 1 Foundational Training is all about setting your Bird dog up for success and learning how to training and control your dog.
+This builds trust, confidence and independent control that’s needed when training and hunting your Bird dog.

 If you don’t have control of your dog everything becomes more difficult.